John Derek Smith: Career

 "John Smith was a venerable nucleic acids biochemist.
 He had worked on the nucleic acids of viruses long before coming to the MRC-LMB and was an expert on identification and characterization of nucleotides, much of it done on unlabeled material, detected by observing chromatographs under UV light.
 He was a quiet person but very lively in conversations about science."

 His doctoral students include Gerard R. Wyatt.

+Personal life

+In 1955 he married Ruth Aney (marriage dissolved 1968).